openebs-archive/e2e-tests/experiments/zfs-localpv/functional/zfspv-clone-directly-from-pvc/README.md

 ## Steps performed

-This experiment consist of provisioning and deprovisioing of zfspv-clone but performs one task at a time based on ACTION env value < provision or deprovision >.
+This experiment consist of provisioning and deprovisioning of zfspv-clone but performs one task at a time based on ACTION env value < provision or deprovision >.

 Provision: